cascade-tech-ai/cascadetech.ai/_posts/2025-09-19-vllm-predicted-outputs.md

 in parallel, which can make it orders of magnitude faster.
 * When the prediction diverges from the output, we use standard diff algorithms to realign the prediction and continue processing the output in parallel.

-Predicted Outputs is already supported in the OpenAI API so you can drop it in and use it with very few changes to your client code.
+* Predicted Outputs is already supported in the standard OpenAI API so you can drop it in and use it with very few changes to your client code.

-Here is a simple example:
+## Technical Details

+Cascade Technology's implementation works as a form of speculative decoding, but instead of using a draft model to generate predictions, we use the static text 'prediction' sent via the api as a basis for our speculative proposals.
+When the prediction and the output diverge, we use standard diff algorithms to realign the prediction.
+- The prediction is entirely on the cpu, with no additional GPU resources required.
+- The alignment algorithm's execution can be hidden with a one frame delay on alignment, eliminating any latency overhead.
+- Only exact prediction matches are accepted, so there is no loss in accuracy.

+## Example

 <div class="diff-block">
   <strong>Prediction</strong>